 In the Timeline, there are horizontal lines - between each of these is a different track v1, v2, v3 for video; a1, a2, a3 for audio.
 The waveforms for the audio give an indication of how loud the track is.
-Audio tracks play at the same time, but video tracks one in front of a clip that is in a layer below it, so a title video track might appear above a content video track in the Timeline.
+Audio tracks play at the same time, but a video track plays visually in front of a clip that is in a layer below it, so a title video track might appear above a content video track in the Timeline.

 To remove a clip from the sequence, just click on it to select it, and hit delete; Ctrl-Z undoes this.
 To delete it without leaving a gap, press the Shift key when you press delete.